Revisiting pinors, spinors and orientability: Introduction

-Let us briefly outline the content and results of our paper.
-Every non-orientable manifold $X$ has an orientable double cover $\tilde{X}$ with an orientation-reversing involution $\tau$ such that $\tilde{X} \,/\, \tau \simeq X$: our aim is to study the relations between pin structures on $X$ and $\tau$-invariant pin structures on $\tilde{X}$.
+Given a non-orientable manifold $X$ we call $\tilde{X}$ its orientable double cover, equipped with the orientation-reversing involution $\tau$ such that $\tilde{X} \,/\, \tau \simeq X$: we study the relations between pin structures on $X$ and $\tau$-invariant pin structures on $\tilde{X}$.
 We show that there is not a simple bijection as one might expect.
 In particular, recalling that there are two inequivalent euclidean pin groups at a fixed dimension, called $\Pin^{+}$ and $\Pin^{-}$, there is a natural map induced by pull-back: